What types of grants are available?

 Wheeling Heritage offers five types of grants in an effort to continue our mission to lead community efforts to recognize, communicate and preserve Wheeling’s heritage.

 To apply for a grant, the project must focus on the Wheeling Heritage Area, the city limits of Wheeling.
+Preference will be given to projects that interpret one of Wheeling’s Themes of History and Development.

 These grants will fund up to 75% of direct project costs.
 The applicant can provide its matching share either in dollars or in-kind services.